Muddy Eats: The Gurnard’s Head

 In addition to a great choice of local beers, there is an extensive and thoughtfully chosen wine list, which is guided by the seasons and the menu, with the rare and very welcome option of carafes, if you want to switch between wines during your meal.
 The bar also doubles up as a bottle shop, selling all its wines to take away, at prices that compare pretty well to retail.

 We often take friends exploring down this way and there’s lots to do nearby, if you want to make a day of it.
-See the mining ruins at Botallack, head to St Just to visit Kurt Jackson’s new gallery, hit the beach at Sennen or Porthcurno, take in a play at The Minack or hop across to the opposite coast to Penzance, Newlyn and Mousehole (where you’ll find The Old Coastguard, another sister business of The Gurnard’s).
-Too many options to mention here but a post on the area is in progress!
+See the mining ruins at Botallack, head to St Just to visit Kurt Jackson’s new gallery, hit the beach at Sennen or Porthcurno, take in a play at The Minack or hop across to the opposite coast to Penzance, Newlyn and Mousehole (where come April you’ll be also able to stay or eat again at The Old Coastguard, another sister business of The Gurnard’s, when it re-opens after an extensive post-fire refurb).

 THE MUDDY VERDICT: